lschlesinger/fairbundled/docs/README.md

 ## Middleware

-Middleware functionality checks the request before data is sent back from the backend.
+Middleware functionality authenticates the user in the request before data is sent back from the backend.
 In the case of `checkAuthentication`, it is checked whether the user's token exists (user receives JWT token after login) and is still valid.
 Additionally, it is checked, whether either the user exhibits the field municipality with a respective `municipality._id` or the field supplier with a respective `supplier._id` in its decoded JWT token after logging in as user of a registered municipality/supplier.
 As a result, the request exhibits either the field `MunicipalityId` or `SupplierId` after being handled by `checkAuthentication`.

 Furthermore, depending on the request, it is also checked  (by `checkMunicipality` or `checkSupplier` respectively) whether a `MunicipalityId` or `SupplierId` was added to the request by `checkAuthentication`.

 According to the check-mechanism explained above, the middleware functions `checkMunicipality` and `checkSupplier` can only be called *after* having called `checkedAuthentication`.

+The user or supplier/municipality information retrieved by the middleware is then used in the controllers to query resources that the requester is *authorized* to see.

-Note: all middleware functions have to be called *before* triggering the actual functionality defined in a certain controller that directly accesses the database.
+Note: All middleware functions have to be called *before* triggering the actual functionality defined in a certain controller that directly accesses the database.